publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s418.md

 >     “(a)

->      Notwithstanding any provision of section 218 of the Social Security Act \[this section\], the agreement with any State (or any modification thereof) entered into pursuant to such section may, at the option of such State, be modified at any time prior to January 1, 1974, so as to exclude either or both of the following;
+>      Notwithstanding any provision of section 218 of the Social Security Act \[[42 U.S.C.
+418][/us/usc/t42/s418]\], the agreement with any State (or any modification thereof) entered into pursuant to such section may, at the option of such State, be modified at any time prior to January 1, 1974, so as to exclude either or both of the following;

 >         “(1) service in any class or classes of part-time positions; or